lambda-music/lambda-music/docs/architecture.md

 client.
 I believe the combination of Scheme and JACKAudio can be a very effective and "Linux"-way to implement a live-coding environment.

-# Architecture of Pulsar Sequencer #
+# The Architecture of Pulsar Sequencer #
 Lamu consists several layers on its architecture.

 ![Architecture][LNK_ARCHITECTURE]